 Medications used during medical opiate detox include methadone to suppress withdrawal symptoms and cravings, Clonidine to alleviate body aches and reduce anxiety, and Subutex to shorten the duration of detox.

-To find out more about the withdrawal process and programs offered at Drug Treatment Centers Lansdale, call us now at 215-383-2672.
+To find out more about the withdrawal process and different treatment programs and facilities for you offered Drug Treatment Centers Lansdale, can help you do just that, 215-383-2672 today.